kevin10v/holbertonschool-web_back_end/ES6_basic/README.md

 # ES6 Basics

-## Description
-This project covers the basics of ECMAScript 6 (ES6), also known as ECMAScript 2015.
-It introduces new features and syntax improvements in JavaScript.
+This project covers the fundamentals of ECMAScript 6 (ES6), also known as ECMAScript 2015.

 ## Learning Objectives
-At the end of this project, you are expected to be able to explain to anyone, without the help of Google:

 - What ES6 is
 - New features introduced in ES6